Origin of the Coulomb Pseudopotential

 \textit{Discussion and conclusion.}\textemdash It is instructive to put our findings in the context of historic developments.
-That Coulomb interaction can induce Cooper instability through dynamic screening mechanism is known for decades.
-Early work by Tolmachev \cite{Tolmachev1958} demonstrated that even if the Cooper channel coupling is repulsive at all frequencies, after its high-frequency part is renormalized to a smaller value the effective low-frequency potential might end up attractive.
-Later, Takada and others calculated critical temperatures of the UEG numerically using various approximate forms of the screened potential~ \cite{takadaSuperconductivityOriginatingRepulsive1989,takadaPwavePairingsDilute1993,rietschelRoleElectronCoulomb1983} featuring singular frequency/momentum dependence (ignored without justification by Morel and Anderson).
+That Coulomb interaction can induce Cooper instability through dynamic screening mechanism has been known for decades.
+Early work \cite{Tolmachev1961} demonstrated that even if the Cooper channel coupling is repulsive at all frequencies, after its high-frequency part is renormalized to a smaller value the effective low-frequency potential might end up being attractive.
+Later, Takada and others calculated critical temperatures of the UEG numerically using various approximate forms of the screened potential~ \cite{takadaSuperconductivityOriginatingRepulsive1989,takadaPwavePairingsDilute1993,rietschelRoleElectronCoulomb1983} featuring singular frequency/momentum dependence (ignored without justification by introducing parameter $\mu$).
 These results raise an obvious question: Why are phenomenological values of $\mu^*$ used in material science always repulsive if Coulomb interaction alone can be the pairing glue?

-Several studies attempted to account for Coulomb effects on superconductivity beyond the MA pseudopotential~\cite{richardsonEffectiveElectronelectronInteractions1997b,ludersInitioTheorySuperconductivity2005,weiHightemperatureSuperconductivityMonolayer2021}.
+Several studies attempted to account for Coulomb effects on superconductivity beyond the Coulomb pseudopotential~\cite{richardsonEffectiveElectronelectronInteractions1997b,ludersInitioTheorySuperconductivity2005,weiHightemperatureSuperconductivityMonolayer2021}.
 Most relevant to our study is the work by Richardson and Ashcroft \cite{richardsonEffectiveElectronelectronInteractions1997b} who calculated $T_c$ for several metals by treating the electron-phonon, Eq.~(\ref{eq:elph}), and Coulomb interactions on equal footing.
 They reported that in Lithium (with $r_s = 3.25$) the inclusion of Coulomb interaction leads to smaller $T_c$.
 Our results explain, that for large values of $r_s$ the suppression of $f_{\rm FL}$ is significant and cannot be dismissed as prescribed by the McMillan's formula.
-However, this fact was not well established at the time, and Ashcroft and Richardson incorrectly attributed all effect to the repulsive MA pseudopotential $\mu^*$.
+However, this fact was not well established at the time, and Richardson and Ashcroft tried to accommodate all effects into the framework of the existing phenomenological treatment.